administer-org/documentation/AOS/information/nodes.md

 ----

-*For programmaticly accessing a list of AOS instances, please do not scrape from the docs.
+*For programmatically accessing a list of AOS instances, please do not scrape from the docs.
 Instead, we provide a JSON API that you can use at https://gateway.admsoftware.org.*

 ---